yzyhk904/USB_SampleRate_Changer/README.md

 * Selinux enforcing mode bug fixed.
 Now this script can be used under both selinux enforcing and permissive modes

 # V2.0
-* Support "disable a2dp hardware-offload" in dev. settings and PHH treble GSI's "force disable a2dp hardware-offload"
+* Supported "disable a2dp hardware-offload" in dev. settings and PHH treble GSI's "force disable a2dp hardware-offload"
-* Setting an r_submix HAL to be 44.1kHz 16bit mode
+* Set an r_submix HAL to be 44.1kHz 16bit mode
-* Add "auto" mode for investigating device's environment and guessing best settings
+* Added "auto" mode for investigating device's environment and guessing best settings

 # V2.1
 * ``--drc`` option added for the porpus of comparison to usual DRC-less audio quality

 # V2.2
 * extras/jitter-reducer.sh (a simplified version of my ["Hifi Maximizer"](https://github.com/yzyhk904/hifi-maximizer-mod)) added

+# V2.3
+* Enhanced extras/jitter-reducer.sh by adding a wifi jitter reducer which is especially effective for music streaming services (both online and offline), Pixel's and other high performance devices
+* Cleaned up source codes